Information about exchanging your home with another council or housing association tenant.

 How do I find someone to exchange with?

-Hertsmere does not operate a mutual exchange scheme, nor hold a list of people wanting to swap homes.
+Hertsmere does not operate a mutual exchange (House swap) scheme, nor hold a list of people wanting to swap homes.

 You may also be able to find an exchange partner by advertising, either via postcard adverts in local shops or through specialised sections in newspapers.

 Websites that you can visit which have details of properties available for exchange:

 Will I be allowed to exchange my property?

 Generally, you will not be able to exchange your property if:

 - you, or either of the tenants, has a Notice of Seeking Possession and/or a court order against you - for example for arrears or anti-social behaviour, or

 - the exchange would mean that one or both homes would be either overcrowded or under occupied.
 Note, you may be able to under occupy by one bedroom.
 The landlord of the property will let you know their rules on this.